DylanMeeus/springboot_jwt_blog/_posts/2016-03-04-4-ways-to-turn-customer-support-into-a-growth-factor.markdown

 They can't, however, be one-size-fits-all.
 If the value your emails offer isn't tied into a customer's specific needs at that time, they'll end up archived or marked as spam.

-That's why, to make customer service work as a growth factor at scale,  it's essential that your email campaigns are both behavioral—responsive to what people are actually doing—and automated.
+That's why, to make customer support work as a growth factor at scale,  it's essential that your email campaigns are both behavioral—responsive to what people are actually doing—and automated.
 Add a specific goal that you can track and iterate on, and you're ready to go.

 ### Triggered campaigns